 The Authenticator and Supplicant shall check the Key Ack and Request bits in EAPOL-Key PDUs to stop reflection attacks.

 The Supplicant shall not use message 1 contents to update state, in particular the keys in use, until validated with message 3.

+If both the Supplicant and the Authenticator indicated support for SSID protection in the RSNXE, the Supplicant shall verify that the Key Data field in message 3 contains the SSID element and that the SSID indicated in that element bitwise matches the SSID indicated in the SSID element in the (Re)Association Request frame.
+If this verification fails, the Supplicant shall abandon the 4-way handshake and deauthenticate the peer.